 Policies and goals under the Urban.Rural.Digital Initiative

 The Smart Networks Initiative promotes systematic networking between the various players.
-The Economic Affairs Ministry’s is a contact point for experts, professional users and end-users, enabling them to discuss ideas and projects.
+The Economic Affairs Ministry’s Open Innovation Platform is a contact point for experts, professional users and end-users, enabling them to discuss ideas and projects.
 The Open Innovation Platform organises activities to promote a better understanding of smart networking, and thus fosters progress in this area.

 Since May 2017, the Open Innovation Platform has focused on artificial intelligence and smart networks.
 It aims to work together with the community to study the opportunities, potential and challenges of artificial intelligence as part of Germany’s smart networks.
 In order to actively shape the development and application of artificial intelligence in Germany, it is vital to have an overview of what specific role artificial intelligence is already playing in the five sectors of education, energy, healthcare, transport and administration.
-For this reason, the Economic Affairs Ministry is planning to undertake a study into the potential of artificial intelligence in the light of the new technical possibilities so that it can give better consideration to artificial intelligence in its R&D and programmes.
+For this reason, the Economic Affairs Ministry is planning to undertake a study into the potential of artificial intelligence in the light of the new technical possibilities so that it can give better consideration to artificial intelligence in its R&D and innovation funding programmes.